 Review Whole Life Insurance Policies

-Life insurance policies with long-term care riders or conversion options ensure you – or others – will certainly receive payouts on your premiums, whether in the form of long-term care coverage or benefits to your spouse, children or other heirs at the time of your death.
+Whole life insurance policies with long-term care riders or conversion options ensure you — or others — will certainly receive payouts on your premiums, whether in the form of long-term care coverage or benefits to your spouse, children or other heirs at the time of your death.

 Look at Assisted Living Loans

 Assisted living loans are meant to help families over periods of less than two years while they're awaiting other means of paying for care, like the sale of a home or a veteran's pension.

 Annuities with long-term care riders enable you to make a series of payments or a single payment to an insurance company.
 The annuity, in turn, will provide you with monthly income over a number of years or for life.

 If you lack long-term care coverage and assets to pay for assisted living, Medicaid may be an option.
 It helps pay for assisted living in a growing number of states.
 But to qualify, residents must spend down most of their assets and be unable to perform at least two activities of daily living such as dressing, bathing, moving from a chair to a bed, and walking.
 Not all facilities accept Medicaid.
 Some non-Medicaid state programs also offer financial assistance to help pay for assisted living.

 Check With the VA

 If you or a loved one is an aging veteran, check with the U.S. Department of Veterans Affairs about benefits that could help pay for assisted living.

 Expert Q&A: Making the Transition to Assisted Living